 The persecution of Burmese Indians, Burmese Chinese and other ethnic groups after the military coup headed by General Ne Win in 1962 led to the expulsion or emigration of 300,000 people.

-In 1964, due to the wholesale nationalisation of private enterprise, Burmese Indians, Burmese Chinese and other ethnic groups migrated to escape racial discrimination.
+In 1964, the wholesale nationalisation of private enterprise led to further emigration as people sought to escape racial discrimination.

-Through collaboration with the International Rice Research Institute, 52 modern rice varieties were released in the country between 1966 and 1997.
+Through collaboration with the International Rice Research Institute, 52 modern rice varieties were released in the country starting in 1966.

 In 1969, Myanmar hosted the Southeast Asian Games.

-Between 1962 and 1974, Myanmar was ruled by a revolutionary council headed by the general.
-In 1974 almost all aspects of society were nationalised or brought under government control under the Burmese Way to Socialism.
+Between 1962 and 1974, Myanmar was ruled by a revolutionary council headed by General Ne Win.

-In 1974, the Socialist Republic of the Union of Burma was founded under a new constitution.
+In 1974, a new constitution of the Socialist Republic of the Union of Burma was adopted.

-Since 1982, the Rohingya people have faced severe persecution and have been denied citizenship and basic rights in Myanmar.
+Since 1982, the Rohingya people have faced severe persecution, being denied citizenship and basic rights.

-By 1987, national rice production was at 14 million tons.
+By 1987, national rice production increased to 14 million tons.

 In 1987, Myanmar asked for admittance to a least developed country status to receive debt relief.

-In August 8, 1988, the 8888 Uprising occurred, leading to a nominal transition to a multi-party system two years later, but the military council refused to cede power.
+On 8 August 1988, the 8888 Uprising led to a nominal transition to a multi-party system two years later, but the military refused to cede power.

-By 1988, modern rice varieties were planted on half of the country's ricelands.
+By 1988, modern rice varieties were planted on half of the country's ricelands, including 98 percent of the irrigated areas.

-In 1988, unrest over economic mismanagement and political oppression by the government led to widespread pro-democracy demonstrations throughout the country known as the 8888 Uprising.
+In 1988, unrest over economic mismanagement and political oppression led to widespread pro-democracy demonstrations known as the 8888 Uprising.

-Until 1988, the country was ruled as a one-party system through the Burma Socialist Programme Party (BSPP).
+Until 1988, Myanmar was ruled as a one-party system, with the general and other military officers ruling through the Burma Socialist Programme Party (BSPP).

 In May 1989, the military government finalized plans for People's Assembly elections on 31 May 1989.